shakacode/jstreamer/README.md

 ## Why?

 - **Fast by design.
 Renders directly to string buffer** w/o building intermedium Hashes and calling `.to_json` on them.
 Minimal RAM footprint on huge JSONs.
 Several optimizations for re-usable tasks (e.g. keys, partials).
 Uses [Oj](https://github.com/ohler55/oj) for low-level streaming.

 - **Simple ruby classes as templates** (or call them view models).
-Template must have only a `render` method.
+The template must have only a `render` method.
-All ruby power plus just a few well balanced DSL helpers.
+All Ruby power plus just a few well-balanced DSL helpers.
 Easily extendable/configurable.

 - **Fully integrated with Rails**.
 "Natural" seamless access to view and controller helpers like in other rails view templates.

-- Doesn't enforce data structure on generated JSON - can build any JSON in a JBuilder way, not a JSON:API or some other serializer type.
+- Doesn't enforce data structure on generated JSON - can build any JSON in a JBuilder way, not a `JSON:API`` or some other serializer type.

 - Many years in production environments.

 - Can be used in parallel with any other libraries - code refactoring can be done slowly and seamlessly.

-- Easier code maintenance, as, overall templates quantity is significantly decreased compared to typical solutions.
+- Easier code maintenance, as, overall template quantity is significantly decreased compared to typical solutions.

 ## Installing